Phase transition in random tensors with multiple independent spikes: Main Results

-Then if $k=k(N)$ satisfies the growth conditions above, Theorem \ref{maintheorem2} says that detection is impossible if $\beta < k\beta_c$ and detection is possible when $\beta > k\beta_c$.
-Interestingly, this growth rate of $\beta$ required for detection, matches some recent results about algorithmic thresholds for spike recovery in the matrix case.
-In \cite{BGJ+18}, Ben Arous, et al. studied the Langevin dynamics of maximum likelihood estimation for a spherical prior.
-They gave recovery guarantees when $\beta > N^{(p-2)/2 + 1/6}$ and conjecture that recovery is possible $\beta > N^{(p-1)/2}$.
-In \cite{MR+14}, under the same setting, Montanari and Richard studied recovery using tensor unfolding and tensor power iteration and give algorithmic recovery thresholds as $\beta = O(N^{(\lceil \frac{p}{2}\rceil-1)/2})$ and $\beta = O(N^{(p-2)/4})$ respectively.
-In the case $p = 3$, it is shown in \cite{hopkins2016fast,hopkins2015tensor} that the degree-4-sum-of-squares algorithm has recovery threshold $\beta = O(N^{(p-2)/4})$.
+If $k=k(N)$ satisfies the growth conditions above, Theorem \ref{maintheorem2} says that detection is impossible if $\tilde{\beta} < k\beta_c$ and detection is possible when $\tilde{\beta} > k\beta_c$ and $p$ is even.
+Interestingly, this growth rate of $\tilde\beta$ required for detection, matches some recent results about algorithmic thresholds for spike recovery.
+In \cite{MR+14}, Montanari and Richard established recovery via the tensor unfolding up to the threshold $N^{(\lceil p/2\rceil-1)/2}$ and predicted that the optimal threshold should be $N^{(p-2)/4}.$ In addition, they obtained recovery via the tensor power iteration up to the threshold $N^{(p-1)/2}$ and conjectured that the true threshold for the power iteration and the Approximate Message Passing algorithm is $N^{(p-2)/2}$ with no comment on the initialization.
+In \cite{BGJ+18}, Ben Arous-Gheissari-Jagannath studied results for the Langevin dynamics and gradient descent and they gave recovery guarantees when $\tilde\beta > N^{(p-2)/2}$ for spherical and spin glass initial data.
+It was also known that the degree 4 sum-of-squares algorithm \cite{hopkins2015tensor} and a related spectral algorithm \cite{hopkins2016fast} (for $p=3$) have sharp recovery threshold $N^{(p-2)/4}$.
+More recently, a hierarchy of spectral methods following Kikuchi free energy has been proposed in the spiked tensor model \cite{WEM19}, where it was shown that as long as the order parameter $\ell$ satisfies $\ell=o(N)$, then strong recovery and detection hold whenever $\tilde\beta \gg \ell^{-(p-2)/4}N^{(p-2)/4}\sqrt{\log N}.$